USAMRICD-UW-Fred-Hutch-Cancer-Research/Use-Of-Short-Wave-Fiber-Optics-To-Deliver-UV-Light-To-Tumors/README.md

 Prepare 2 endospcopes with attached low-frequency fiber optic strands and UV source.
 Fiber strand terminates at 1 cm from endoscope tip.
 Adjust for surgery.

+Prepare 1 endoscope with hydrogen peroxide spray tube and UV.
+000

+Coat patients mouth, throat, and airways with carmex.

 Instruct patient to "not swallow" ANYTHING during surgery.
 Instruct patient in coughing or vomiting virus load into waste bucket.

 Prepare 5 cups nutmeg, 5 cups turmeric, & 3 cups creatine with 1 gallon distilled water.